whofferbert/key-mode/README.md

   Steps:
-    ["quoted pattern"] can consist of any quoted and space elimited set of numbers which adds up to 12, to allow for extrapolation of non-built in modes.
+    ["quoted pattern"] can consist of any quoted and space delimited set of 7 numbers which add up to 12, to allow for extrapolation of non-built in modes.

 Additional Options